 That was the best moment any archaeologist in the world can dream of.
 One tooth led us to the discovery of the mummy of Hatsheput, it was not only the tooth that proved that this was the mummy of Hatsheput, but other evidence as well.
 For example, the mummy was found in KV 60 and the objects found inside KV 60 all showed that they were made for royalty.
 KV 60 was also the tomb for the nurse of Hatsheput and is located near the tomb KV 20, the tomb of Hatsheput.

 We found more details about the mummy, she died at the age of 55, and she suffered from diabetes and died of cancer.
-That was the most beautiful moments of my life and when I looked at the mummy and was staring at the mummy of Hatsheput.
+That was the most beautiful moments of my life, when I looked at the mummy and was in fact staring at the mummy of Hatsheput.
 I ordered for her placement in the Cairo Museum for everyone to see her and know the amazing story of her discovery.